-today I had a videoconference with people in Bogota Colombia was that there is a group that has sprung up there that is going to use our methods and software.
+today I had a videoconference with people in Bogota, Colombia.
+There is a group that has sprung up there that is going to use our methods and software and I made myself available to answer their questions.

 COOK Report: So if I'm someone like Isaac Wilder for example in Kansas City and I wanted to use your software stack it is there for the taking, correct?
 Your philosophy is to make the stack available to everyone so that they can profit what from what you have done?